dadhi/FastExpressionCompiler/README.md

 - `DebugInfo`
 - `ListInit`
 - `MemberInit` with the `MemberMemberBinding` and the `ListMemberBinding` binding types
+- `NewArrayInit` multi-dimensional array initializer is not supported yet

 The compilation is done by traversing the expression nodes and emitting the IL.
 The code is tuned for the performance and the minimal memory consumption.